-Hand Arm Vibration Syndrome can cause painful vascular (circulatory) or sensori-neural (tingling and numbness) problems with the fingers and hands.
+Hand Arm Vibration Syndrome (HAVS) can cause painful vascular (circulatory) or sensori-neural (tingling and numbness) problems with the fingers and hands.
 There is a strong dose-response relationship between the vibration exposure (trigger time and vibration magnitude) and the extent of the symptoms.
 The greater the exposure the more severe the symptoms.

 HAVS health surveillance is required when: